tombetthauser/module-7-welcome/README.md

 ## Capstone Project Proposals

 You must submit this form and get approval from your lead circle TA before starting any work on your capstone project.
 Any work you do while waiting for approval may have to be completely re-done based on TA feedback.
+With all that said, ***don't over-complicate your capstone***, this is a 2 week project and the stakes are high!

 [Project Proposal Form](https://docs.google.com/forms/d/e/1FAIpQLScBbMqc8VDb0VmOJduQf1ZEwZsxD3k1DL_uFzJ782LwgBXCZg/viewform?usp=sf_link)
 <!-- [Project Proposal Form](https://docs.google.com/forms/d/e/1FAIpQLSeGVXOG9IKf3iGPWZRcSMEepB8eS5xQEt4nGhmoFhQBBBBSWA/viewform?usp=sf_link) (updated) -->

-Don't over-complicate your capstone, this is essentially a 1.5 week project and the stakes are high.
-The simpler you keep this proposal, the faster it will be approved and the higher the chance will be that you will knock it out of the park!

 <!-- Choose a project that you feel confident that you could build in half the time you're being given.
 This is the professional move for an engineer under a tight inflexible deadline.
  -->